 When enterprise IT managers discuss edge to cloud, they typically think about storing and processing data generated by employees or IoT devices, at the point where it is created and consumed (at the edge).
 Companies leveraging edge to cloud architectures are seeing dramatic cost savings and improved productivity, without compromising on application responsiveness.

 The growing amount of information generated at the edge is driving enterprise IT executives to look for ways to control and manage unstructured data – and make that data available across the organization for effective business and IT operations.

 Edge-to-cloud file services bridge this gap.
 They enable companies to manage their data centrally, in the core, while at the same time making that data instantly available to users at the edge.
 By deploying edge to cloud file services, enterprises enhance application responsiveness and availability, and allow organizations to monetize their data.
-These services allow for agile collaboration, while also acting as a strong backbone for data security, governance and compliance.
+CTERA‘s services allow for agile collaboration, while also acting as a strong backbone for secure data, governance and compliance.

 As edge computing goes mainstream in enterprise IT, edge-to-cloud file services will be a key enabler for business success.
 By offering low latency, reliable access to files, and cloud-scale economics, edge-to-cloud file services can revolutionize the way enterprises manage their valuable data assets.